A truly unique wedding dress begins with a personal story.

 Tara Lynn loves design challenges!

 How did she make a beautiful bridal gown featuring such an unusual array of design features?

-Images Tara Lynn used to create Molly’s
+Below are the images Tara Lynn used to create Molly’s

 custom printed wedding dress.

 The initial creative sketch based on some of the bride’s father’s photos.

 Initial creative sketch of back of dress and photos from the bride’s father’s collection.

 The rainbow to be incorporated . . . how will Tara Lynn do it?